US Supreme Court Hears Oral Arguments in Nestlé USA, Inc v. Doe I and Cargill Inc v. Doe

 (1) Can the Supreme Court impose liability on domestic corporations under the Alien Tort Statute (ATS) of 1789?

 Counsel for the businesses also argued that the ATS only applies to natural persons.
 However, this argument was viewed as unconvincing by the Justices.
-For example, Justice Kagan revealed how it would be absurd if a victim could bring a claim against a single slave trader or 10 slave traders, but not 10 slave traders who decide to incorporate.
-Counsel for the businesses responded to this by arguing that there is no need for corporations to be liable because the victims would have remedies against responsible individual corporate officials.
+For example, Justice Kagan revealed how it would be illogical if a victim could bring a claim against a single slave trader or 10 slave traders, but not 10 slave traders who decide to incorporate.
+Counsel for the businesses responded to this by arguing that there is no need for corporations to be liable because the victims would have remedies against individual corporate officials.

 Counsel for the victims emphasised the motivations of the First Congress when enacting the ATS in order to support the argument that the Supreme Court can impose liability on domestic corporations under the ATS.
-It was highlighted that the First Congress was motivated by a concern to provide a forum to resolve disputes involving torts committed by US citizens that might lead to foreign entanglements.
+It was highlighted that the First Congress was motivated by a concern to provide a forum to resolve disputes involving torts committed by US citizens that might lead to foreign complications.
 From this, counsel for the victims argued that the current case was within the contemplation of the First Congress and so should be allowed to proceed.
 In response to this argument, the Justices seemed to agree that the First Congress enacted the ATS due to concerns that other countries would be offended if the US failed to remedy violations of international law.
 Furthermore, Justice Kagan noted that many countries that have strong rule of law systems hold their own corporations civilly liable for breaches of international law.

 (2) Can claims of aiding and abetting crimes abroad, when alleged against a domestic corporation, overcome the general presumption against extraterritoriality?

 Counsel for the businesses argued that the presumption against extraterritoriality could not be overcome.
-This was based on how there was no domestic injury, the plaintiffs have never been to the US, and the tort did not occur in the US itself.
-In the 2013 case of Kiobel v Royal Dutch Petroleum Co, the Supreme Court dismissed claims against Royal Dutch Petroleum on the basis that the alleged conduct, which took place in Nigeria, did not ‘touch and concern’ the US sufficiently to displace the presumption against extraterritorial application of a US statute.
+This was based on how there was no domestic injury, the plaintiffs had never been to the US, and the tort did not occur in the US itself.
+In the 2013 case of Kiobel v Royal Dutch Petroleum Co, the Supreme Court dismissed claims against Royal Dutch Petroleum on the basis that the alleged conduct, which took place in Nigeria, did not ‘touch and concern’ the US sufficiently to displace the presumption against the extraterritorial application of a US statute.
 In response to this argument, the Justices questioned whether there are any ATS suits based on conduct that only occurred in the US.

 A decision from the Supreme Court is expected in June 2021.
 In the meantime, this case demonstrates the significant and extended litigation that can arise when human rights abuses occur in the supply chain of a business.